natalieagus/50002-2022/_problemset/problemset7.md

 <img src="https://dropbox.com/s/eou2p0yh6j56s3k/3w.png?raw=1" style="width: 80%;" >

 The shaded region indicates that the tag-data cells are filled with some data.
 For the LRU bit, the higher value means that the item is more recently used.
-Assume that word addressing is used unless stated otherwise.
+Assume that **word** addressing is used unless stated otherwise, and each instruction is 32-bit long.
 The label A, B, C, and 0 to 7 drawn in the picture is for you to identify which corresponding set and DM cache a particular data resides.
 According to the diagram, we have 8 sets, indexed from 0 to 7, and three DM caches (A to C) in total.

 For each of the question below, assume higher bits of the address is zero and therefore isn't written.